ashanren/TV-Downloader-Bot/README.md

 # Usage Instructions

 Go into `video_files.conf` There is a sample of the format this should be in.
 Type in the name of the show, season, and episodes you want to download from that season.
 Copy and paste That general format to download multiple seasons.
 Make sure to keep this file in json format.
+Once finished type npm start to start downloading.